Cycling 101 – Beginners’ Guide to Recreational Cycling

 To avoid ‘bonking’ (running out of energy) while riding, take some food for rides over 90 minutes.
 In addition, take along 16oz of fluid for every hour you plan to ride and add some electrolytes if you will ride over 2 hours in hot weather or at high intensity.

 Mobility & Injury Prevention

-To avoid injuries, it is important to do recovery work on your mobility (foam rolling, massage balls, stretching), strength training, and general daily movement like walking.
+It is crucial to do recovery work on your mobility (foam rolling, massage balls, stretching), strength training, and general daily movement like walking to avoid injuries.

-Rest days in between rides, adequate sleep (7-9 hours), and good nutrition and hydration all help boost recovery thus preventing injuries.
+Rest days between rides, adequate sleep (7-9 hours), and good nutrition and hydration all help boost recovery, reducing the chance of injuries.